Canada advanced to the World Junior Championships by defeating the Czech Republic

 Excellent setup from @19kjohnson on the @LoganStankoven, goal. 👏#WorldJuniorspic.twitter.com/zzWMAwlBWt

-In Friday’s game in the majority Canada played 2:3, and the Czech Republic – 1:2.
+In Friday’s game, the majority of Canadians were leading with a score of 2:3, and the Czech Republic – 1:2.

 The Czechs came in second with renewed fire and outplayed the Canadians 8-0 in the first five minutes of the period.

-Garand was forced to make a solid save at 3:55 of the frame after a defensive glitch gave Czech Jakub Kos a golden opportunity in a tight match.
+Garand was forced to make a solid save at 3:55 after a defensive glitch gave Czech Jakub Kos a golden opportunity in a tight match.

 - Hockey Canada says summer, increased attention is to blame for the low number of juniors in the world